ExpHP/thpages/static/content/anm/concepts.md

 * ANM is used by Seija to rotate the screen.  (on that note, there is a lot of *incredibly wild stuff* you can do to the game just by editing this one anm script!)
 * ...and a lot more!

+**HOWEVER.**  Whenever the game needs to run an ANM script, it needs to know that script's number in the ANM file.  *90% of the time, these script numbers are hardcoded.*  Furthermore, several types of things (most notably bullets) have weirdly defined sprite IDs which are also based on hardcoded tables.

 # Terminology {#jargon}

 On this site you'll see lots of words used that sound like they have similar meanings, but there are important nuances between them.
 Here's an overview: